The Vancouver Christmas Market at Jack Poole Plaza is a great place to shop and get into the festive spirit with friends in November and December.

 Most days at the Vancouver Christmas Market there is live music.
 Most of it happens on weekdays in the evenings, or on weekends throughout the afternoon and evening.

 The live entertainment takes place from up high on the stage on the second floor of the Christmas Pyramid.
-Performances happen on weekdays at various times between around 5:00 pm and 9:30 pm and on weekends between 12:30 pm and 9:30 pm.
+Performances typically run on weekdays at various times between around 5:00 pm and 9:30 pm and on weekends between 12:30 pm and 9:30 pm.

-To see the full entertainment lineup and schedule for 2023 visit the Vancouver Christmas Market website or see our article about Entertainment Schedule.
+To see this year’s entertainment lineup and schedule, see our Vancouver Christmas Market Entertainment Schedule.

 Market Tips & Advice